HAB Fears Calmed in Colorado

-In 2020, Hazen worked with the City of Aurora to complete a comprehensive analysis on the Quincy Reservoir, which spans 2,700 feet.
-The waterbody experienced a significant degradation of water quality, leading to an increased risk of harmful algal blooms (HABs).
+In 2020, Hazen worked with the City of Aurora to complete a comprehensive analysis of the Quincy Reservoir, which spans 2,700 feet.
+The water body experienced a significant degradation of water quality, leading to an increased risk of harmful algal blooms (HABs).
 As a result, Aurora Water faced shortened filter run times at the treatment plant, taste and odor complaints, and recreational closures of the reservoir because of safety concerns.
 Hazen successfully implemented a short-term remediation strategy, which led to a dramatic improvement in the reservoir’s water quality.

 Project Outcomes and Benefits

 - Hydrogen peroxide and alum treatments were selected for immediate implementation during summer 2020.
 Total treatment costs were $120,240 less than anticipated.

 - Average and maximum microcystin concentrations decreased, indicating the applications were successful in mitigating HAB exceedances.

 - Public access to the reservoir was restored.